Organisational Change Readiness Assessment

 At an organisational level, a readiness assessment should also consider any external constraints which may present barriers to change readiness.
 For example, legislative requirements could incur delays.

-Applied Change offers a free online assessment that can be used to determine group emotional readiness for change and therefore predict the level of engagement.
+Change Journey Navigator is a fast track way to determine readiness for change and predict the level of engagement.

 Questions in the assessment cover a wide range of topics such as: